michael-sumner/go-make-things/content/articles/2019-02-01-state-based-ui-with-vanilla-js.md

 ## Creating the data object

-For our super simple app, we only need on property in our data object: `listItems`.
+For our super simple app, we only need one property in our data object: `listItems`.
 By default, it will be an empty array that will eventually hold our list items.

 ```js
 var data = {